-Conducted One on One Outreach to Potential Applicants: HOW and Freshwater Future conducted one on one outreach to organizations within the eight HOW priority areas and throughout the Great Lakes region.
+Conducted One on One Outreach to Potential Applicants: HOW and Freshwater

+Future conducted one on one outreach to organizations throughout the Great Lakes region.
 Outreach included consulting with groups who showed interest in applying for a HOW grant, talking through creating a feasible proposal, and communicating about proposal improvements to prospective applicants.

-Produced and released HOW RFP: The HOW Request for Proposals was refined and updated to reflect the amount of funding available for the 2015 calendar year.
-The 2015 RFP included both grants being offered by the Implementation Program in 2015: Federal Project Support grants and Community Engagement grants.
-The Community Engagement grants were added to the HOW grant program in 2014 and were again offered in 2015.
+Produced and released HOW RFP: The HOW Request for Proposals was refined and updated to reflect the amount of funding available for the 2016 calendar year.
 As in past years, the RFP was released on a rolling deadline.
-The program began receiving applications in mid-winter through early summer.
+The program began receiving applications in midwinter through early summer.
 The RFP was broadly disseminated through the HOW listsery, the Great Lakes Information Network (GLIN), Freshwater Future's large on the ground network, and in various social media outlets.
-The 2015 RFP is attached.
+The 2016 RFP is attached in Appendix A.

-Evaluated Proposals and Made Awards: HOW continues to use a grant reading team made up of two HOW staff members, one Governance Board member, and one Coalition member who is a GLRI project implementer.
-HOW grant readers evaluated proposals and awarded the full \$104,000 available in 2015 to eight projects.
-The 2015 HOW grant recipients are: Center for Environmental Initiatives, Clinton River Watershed Council, Ducks Unlimited, The Greening of Detroit, Huron Pines Resource Conservation & Development Council, Inc., and Western Reserve Land Conservancy, Friends of the Detroit River, and Minnesota Environmental Partnership.
-Detailed descriptions of each project, as well as a breakdown of which projects were funded using GLFT funds may be found in Appendix A. GLFT funds were only used to fund projects that align closely with the mission of the GLFT and were not used to fund advocacy of any kind.
-Examples of projects funded in 2015 include:
+4. Evaluated Proposals and Made Awards: HOW continues to use a grant reading team made up of two HOW staff members, one Governance Board member, and one Coalition member who is a GLRI project implementer.
+HOW grant readers evaluated proposals throughout the spring, and awarded all \$195,000 available in 2016 to 17 projects.
+The 2016 HOW grant recipients are: Grand Rapids Whitewater, White Lake Environmental Network, Conservation Resource Alliance, Duck Creek Watershed Assembly, Pere Marquette Watershed Council, Green Michigan, Tip of the Mitt Watershed Council, Friends of Detroit River, Clinton River Watershed Council, Friends of St. Clair River, Buffalo Niagara Riverkeeper, Trout Unlimited, Inc, Audubon Great Lakes, Conservation Resource Alliance, Root Pike WIN, Urban Rivers, and Schlitz Audubon.

+Detailed descriptions of each project, as well as a breakdown of which projects were funded using GLFT funds may be found in Appendix B. GLFT funds were only used to fund projects that align closely with the mission of the GLFT and were not used to fund advocacy of any kind.
+Examples of projects funded in 2016 include: